matter-labs/zinc/zinc-book/src/10-zargo/00-overview.md

-# Zargo circuit manager
+# Zargo project manager

-`Zargo` is a circuit managing tool, which can create, build, and use circuits to generate and verify proofs.
+`Zargo` is a project managing tool, which can create and build projects, generate and verify proofs, publish and call smart contracts.

 ## Commands overview